 David Ramos/Getty Images

-Anyone who can manage to extend their Christmas holiday until Three King's Day (January 5), can catch up with Melchior, Gaspar and Balthazar in Barcelona.
+Anyone who can manage to extend their Christmas holiday until Three King's Day (January 6 in 2018), can catch up with Melchior, Gaspar and Balthazar in Barcelona.

 They parade through the streets in a magnificent cavalcade of floats that includes camels, elephants, giraffes and dazzling costumes.